 Research Requests: $15 per hour for research over 30 minutes*

 *Research Disclaimer* -

+First 30 minutes of research are performed as a courtesy to researchers by museum staff and volunteers.
+After 30 minutes, a $15 deposit is required before further research is conducted on topic or research question.
 Research request fees are non-refundable and applicable regardless of research results.
 The fee covers the cost of our Curator's time conducting the research and is not based on the outcome of that research.
-Payment of research request fees is due to the Museum prior to research taking place.

 The Downers Grove Museum is home to thousands of objects pertaining to Downers Grove history.
 The Museum contains a large textile collection of clothing, uniforms, and quilts, an archival collection of photos, books, letters and documents, and a three-dimensional object collection containing furniture, memorabilia, dinnerware, toys, and tools.